eliarlington/hudl-takeHome-project/src/README.md

 ** If I had more time to work on this project I would improve it in the following ways:
 * Add page object for a cleaner and more reusable project
-* Create utility methods page for reusable funtions and elements
+* Create utility methods page for reusable functions and elements
 * Use assertion for validation
 * Handle waits more efficiently